Astha5487/DataCompressionPortal/README.md

 ### ℹ️ About Section

-This portal is an educational and practical tool built by a college web development club to demonstrate how file compression works.
-It supports multiple algorithms, provides comparative insights, and helps users understand the trade-offs between different methods.
+This portal is a full-stack web application designed to demonstrate the principles of file compression and decompression using a variety of popular algorithms.
+It aims to educate users on how different techniques perform across various types of data by providing real-time compression statistics and visual comparisons.

+The project highlights the strengths and limitations of each algorithm (like Huffman, LZ77, RLE, and Delta) and helps users understand which algorithm is most suitable for a given file type or data pattern.
+With a clean UI and detailed feedback, it's both a learning tool and a practical utility for handling file size optimization.
 ---

 ## 📸 Sample Output